suruabiye/suruabiye/README.md

 - :seedling: Exploring NLP & TTS with python and Looking to building an awesome Web3/Blockchain project,

-- :zap: In my free time, I dabble into music.
+- :zap: In my free time, I sing.
 </p>

  ## Let's Connect